lblod/frontend-embeddable-notule-editor/README.md

   },
 ],
 ```
-This block configures the table of contents plugin, it just specifies the nodeHierarchy that the node has to follow.
-This can be configured with your custom nodes or changing the order of the default ones if you want.
+This block configures the table of contents plugin, it specifies the nodeHierarchy that the node has to follow.
+At the moment, we ask not to change this configuration while we iron out the kinks in the public interface for this library.
+Essentially this relates to the [prosemirror schema](https://prosemirror.net/docs/guide/#schema), which is not yet configurable in this package.

 ```javascript
 articleStructure: {